gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/03-linked-lists-stacks-queues.md

 ##### !question

-What would be the Big-O here of enqueue and dequeue?
+What would be the Big-O of enqueue and dequeue for the above queue implementation?

 ##### !end-question